triamnetwork/triam-docs/docs/guides/concepts/xdr.md

 XDR
 ---

 **XDR**, also known as _External Data Representation_, is used throughout the Triam network and protocol.
-The ledger, transactions, results, history, and even the messages passed between computers running stellar-core are encoded using XDR.
+The ledger, transactions, results, history, and even the messages passed between computers running triam-core are encoded using XDR.

 XDR is specified in [RFC 4506](http://tools.ietf.org/html/rfc4506.html) and is similar to tools like Protocol Buffers or Thrift.
 XDR provides a few important features: